Continuous-time vertex reinforced jump processes on Galton-Watson trees: Introduction

 \section{Introduction}

-The model of the continuous time vertex reinforced jump process (VRJP) introduced by Davis and Volkov \cite{DavisVolkov02} may be described in the following way: let $G$ be a locally finite graph and pick $c>0$.
-Call VRJP($c$) a continuous time process $(X(t),t\geq 0)$ on the vertices of $G$, starting at time $0$ at some vertex $v_0\in G$ and such that, if $X$ is at a vertex $v\in G$ at time $t$, then, conditionally on $(X(s),s\le t)$, the process $X$ jumps to a neighbour $u$ of $v$ with rate:
+The model of the continuous-time vertex reinforced jump process (VRJP) introduced by Davis and Volkov \cite{DavisVolkov02} may be described in the following way: let $G$ be a locally finite graph and pick $c>0$.
+Call $\operatorname{VRJP}(c)$ a continuous-time process $(X(t),t\geq0)$ on the vertices of $G$, starting at time $0$ at some vertex $v_0\in G$ and such that, if $X$ is at a vertex $v\in G$ at time $t$, then, conditionally on $(X(s),s\le t)$, the process $X$ jumps to a~neighbor $u$ of $v$ with rate

-Equivalently, the walk stays at site $v$ an exponential time of parameter $\sum_{u\sim v} L_c(t,u)$ and then jumps to a neighbour $u$ with a probability proportional to $L_c(t,u)$.
+Equivalently, the walk stays at site $v$ an exponential time of parameter $\sum_{u\sim v} L_c(t, u)$ and then jumps to a neighbor $u$ with a probability proportional to $L_c(t,u)$.

-The case $G = \Z$ was investigated by Davis and Volkov \cite{DavisVolkov02} who proved that, for any $c>0$, the VRJP($c$) is recurrent and the proportion of time spent at each site converges jointly to some non-degenerate distribution.
-In a subsequent article \cite{DavisVolkov04}, the same authors studied the VRJP on more general graphs.
-They showed that when the $G$ is a tree the walk can either be recurrent or transient.
-For a regular $b$-ary tree (more generally, a tree satisfying a so-called $L$-property), they proved the existence of two constants
+The case $G = \Z$ was investigated by Davis and Volkov \cite{DavisVolkov02} who proved that, for any $c>0$, the $\operatorname{VRJP}(c)$ is recurrent and the proportion of time spent at each site converges jointly to some nondegenerate distribution.
+In a~subsequent article~\cite{DavisVolkov04}, the same authors studied the VRJP on more general graphs.
+They showed that when $G$ is a tree, the walk can either be recurrent or transient.
+For a regular $b$-ary tree (more generally, a~tree satisfying a~so-called $L$-property), they proved the existence of two constants

-such that: \begin{itemize} \item For $c< c_r$, the VRJP($c$) visits every vertex infinitely often a.s. \item For $c> c_t$, the VRJP($c$) visits every vertex only a finite number of time a.s. \end{itemize} Although they did not prove that $c_r = c_t$, the computation of the bound $c_t$ obtained in \cite{DavisVolkov04} already implies that the VRJP(1) is transient on a 4-ary tree.
-More recently, Collevecchio \cite{CollevecchioO6,Collevecchio09} showed that the VRJP(1) on a $3$-ary tree is also transient with positive speed (and a C.L.T. holds) and asked whether this result also holds for a VRJP(1) on a binary tree.
+such that: \begin{itemize} \item For $c< c_r$, the $\operatorname{VRJP}(c)$ visits every vertex infinitely often a.s. \item For $c> c_t$, the $\operatorname{VRJP}(c)$ visits every vertex only a finite number of time a.s. \end{itemize} Although they did not prove that $c_r = c_t$, the computation of the bound $c_t$ obtained in \cite{DavisVolkov04} already implies that the $\operatorname{VRJP}(1)$ is transient on a 4-ary tree.
+More recently, Collevecchio \cite{CollevecchioO6,Collevecchio09} showed that the $\operatorname{VRJP}(1)$ on a $3$-ary tree is also transient with positive speed (and a C.L.T. holds) and asked whether this result also holds for a $\operatorname{VRJP}(1)$ on a binary tree.